ddsjoberg/clinical-reporting-gtsummary-rmed/README.md

 ------------------------------------------------------------------------

-This repository contains materials for the "Designing the Data Science Classroom" workshop at rstudio::conf(2022).
-See [https://rstd.io/teach-ds-conf22](rstd.io/teach-ds-conf22) for rendered workshop materials.
+This repository contains materials for the "Clinical Reporting with {gtsummary}" workshop at R/Medicine 2022.
+See [https://www.danieldsjoberg.com/R-Med-gtsummary-workshop/](https://www.danieldsjoberg.com/R-Med-gtsummary-workshop/) for rendered workshop materials.

 ------------------------------------------------------------------------